prosody-events/prosody-py/Readme.md

 ### 🔥 ☢️ DANGER: NEVER SHARE EVENTHANDLER STATE ACROSS CALLS ☢️ 🔥

 Your event handler class methods will be called concurrently.
-Never use mutable shared state across event handler calls, like setting instance variables.
-Sharing state can introduce subtle data races and corruption.
-If you do decide to use non-local mutable state, ensure that you know what you're doing and use appropriate synchronization primitives.
+NEVER use mutable shared state across event handler calls, like setting instance variables.
+Sharing state can introduce subtle data races and corruption that may only appear in production.
+If you absolutely must use non-local mutable state, ensure that you know what you're doing and use appropriate synchronization primitives.

 ### Ensuring Idempotent Message Handlers